jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 #### AlmaLinux

-At the same time as Rocky Linux was forming, another CentOS fork was made by CloudLinux, naming their distribution [AlmaLinux](https://almalinux.org/blog/looking-back-leaping-forward-a-look-back-at-the-first-year-for-almalinux-and-what-the-future-holds/ "webpage almalinux information").
+At the same time in 2020,as Rocky Linux was forming, another CentOS fork was made by CloudLinux, naming their distribution [AlmaLinux](https://almalinux.org/blog/looking-back-leaping-forward-a-look-back-at-the-first-year-for-almalinux-and-what-the-future-holds/ "webpage almalinux information").
+This gave us a second CentOS replacement and Red Hat Enterprise Clone.
+The differences between Alma and Rocky were negligible.
+Until Red Hat changed the source code access to downsteam builders.

 #### Oracle Linux